security-force-monitor/research-handbook/source/units-relations.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-The UUID used in ``relation:unit:refs:assertion`` must be for a :ref:`unit` which already exists in the dataset.
+The UUID used in :ref:`relation:unit:refs:assertion` must be for a :ref:`unit` which already exists in the dataset.
 The nature of the relationship is clarified further using the :ref:`relation:types:assertion` and :ref:`relation:related_unit_classes:assertion` fields.

 relation:unit:names:qa